dekuNukem/daytripper/assembly_guide.md

 A pliers and a small Phillips-head screwdriver is recommended.

-However this is perfectly doable with your bare hands, so don't sweat if you don't have the tools.
+However this is perfectly doable with your bare hands, so don't sweat if you don't have them.

 ![Alt text](resources/photos/tools.jpg)